shubhamsaloni/ML_model_wifi/README.md

 ## Outcomes from analysis by this ML model

   * Capacity Planning: Area with high user load can be deployed with more or high capacity Wi-Fi access points, and those with lower load with low capacity.
 We know which are what from shap analysis
-  * Maintainance Window: Looks like a sunday in Jan will be best to do maintainance .
-And if a mid-year maintainance is needed a sunday in Sep will be good.
+  * maintenance Window: Looks like a sunday in Jan will be best to do maintenance .
+And if mid-year maintenance is needed a sunday in Sep will be good.